Deepak42074/Physical-Verification-using-SKY130/README.md

 sky130_ml_xx_hd : This contains set of layout for alphanumeric layout used for putting text on layout whihc can be seen under microscope.

 ## Day 2 - Design Rule Checks and Layout Vs Simulation

+### Fundamentals of Physical Verification

+The two primary aspects of physical verification are as follows:

+1. Design Rule Checks (DRC)
+ * This make sures that the design layout meets all the silicon foundry rules for mask making.
+2. Layout vs. Schematic (LVS)
+ * This makes sure that the design layout matches a simulatable netlist by  electrical connectivity and number of devices,pins.
+This matches the design layout to others forms that electrically matches the design and shows electrical description of circuits which is independent of layout.

+LVS is based on principle that if we have multiple version of something derived from independent sources then those version can be cross checked to find errors in each other.
+So the more the independent sources, the more robust result, although LVS uses only two sources:
+1. Checking From independent source
+* Extracted Layout is compared with schematic netlist or vice versa.
+2. Checking From Dependent sources
+In the modern practice of automation where chips are designed from a single source (RTL design), the LVS process is the matter of  checking the design through different flows; one starting at the RTL source and working forwards and the other starting at the finished layout and working backwards.

 ## Day 3 - Design Rule Checking